leronj23/currency-convert-app/README.md

 # Learning points
 * Apply ajax call to get API data
 * Use javascript along with  to add or change the desired behavior of web page.
-* A Spotify API, OMDB API, and a Band In Town API is needed for this app to work.
+* Fixer.io API and Restcountries.eu API is needed for this app to work.